The probability of generating finite and profinite groups: Introduction

-Extending the notion from finite groups, we say that a profinite group is \emph{uniserial} if its open normal subgroups form a chain or, equivalently, if it is an inverse limit of uniserial finite groups.
-For a profinite group $G$, let $P(G)$ be the probability (with respect to the normalized Haar measure on $G$) that a random pair $(g, h) \in G^2$ topologically generates $G$ (i.e, $\< g, h \>$ is dense in $G$).
-Theorem~\ref{thm:main} has the following natural application to profinite groups.
+We now turn to profinite groups and begin by extending some notation from finite groups.
+For a profinite group~$G$, let $P_d(G)$ be the probability (with respect to the normalized Haar measure on~$G$) that a random $d$\nbd tuple $(g_1, \dots, g_d) \in G^d$ topologically generates~$G$ (i.e., $\< g_1, \dots, g_d \>$ is dense in~$G$), and let $d(G)$ be the smallest~$d$ such that $G$ has a topological generating $d$\nbd tuple.
+Finally, a \emph{chief series} of a profinite group~$G$ is an unrefinable series $G = G_0 > G_1 > \cdots$ of open normal subgroups of~$G$.
+We can now give our application of Theorem~\ref{thm:main} to profinite groups.